DivyeshVed/WIne-Quality/README.md

   <li>
   <p>Alcohol Content comparison between red and white wine : We want to try look at the alcohol content distribution in red and white wines as alcohol.
 This can be shown in the bar char below.</p>
   <img src="./figures/Alcohol-Distribution.jpeg" alt="Bar Chart of Alcohol Distribution of Red and White Wines">
-  <p>Modelling the Alcohol distribution as a normal distribution.
+  <p>Modeling the Alcohol distribution as a normal distribution.
 The distributions are made up of these parameters: <br>
   The mean for the alcohol in the red wine is: 10.422983114446529. <br>
   The std for alcohol in red wine is: 1.0656675818473946. <br>
   The mean for the slcohol in the white wine is: 10.514267047774602. <br>